Abizern/abizern.github.com/source/_posts/2012-12-30-correcting-brace-layout.markdown

 move the opening brace of a conditional to the same line as the opening statement.

-So now I can correct all the Xcode generated stub that look like:
+So now I can correct all the Xcode generated stubs that look like:

     - (void)someMethod
     {